Unheralded: Joy Amidst European Drama in 2012

 Dortmund went atop the Bundesliga after that game and stayed there for the rest of the season.

-Russia’s regular season underwent a significant overhaul as it transitioned to an autumn-spring schedule.
+Russia underwent a significant overhaul as it transitioned to an autumn-spring schedule.
 That meant the regular season began on Mar.
 12, 2011, as the country transitioned to play an autumn-spring season.
 The 16 clubs played in two phases during the season.
 The first phase featured a 30-game scheduled, where the top eight teams after 30 games advanced to a championship stage.
-This second part featured a 14-game schedule to determine the winner of the of the Russian Premier League.
+This second part featured a 14-game schedule to determine the winner of the Russian Premier League.

 After 30 rounds, Zenit overcame that deficit and led CSKA Moscow by two points.
-By the end of the 44-games, Zenit got a significant boost from its most valuable player.
+After the 44th game, Zenit got a significant boost from its most valuable player.

 2012: A Cut Above the Rest